 Sweltering hot days, nights that reach bone-chilling low temps, or miserable rainy weather can make or break a camping trip.

-Always check the weather before you leave for your camping trip so you can plan accordingly.
-Check both the highs and night time low temps, and the chance of rain during your trip.
-Add just a few items to your gear, so that you will be prepared for any weather.
+As you keep a watch on the weather before you leave for your camping trip, consider a few extra items instead of being tempted to cancel your trip.
+Check both the high and low nighttime temps and the chance of rain during your trip.
+Add just a few items to your gear to be prepared for any weather.

-- a canopy for protection from rain or to provide shade on hot days
+- a canopy protects from rain or provides shade when camping on hot days

-- hand and foot warmers provide some heat at night
+- hand and foot warmers provide warmth on those really cold camping nights

 Frequently Asked Questions

 Are you new to camping?
 Ask us any questions you have on family camping for beginners in the comments section!